vpdb/server/README.md

 ## Tests

-Tests currently cover API tests only.
+The automated tests cover the API.
 A test run requires a clean environment.
 For this purpose, there is an included settings file at `server/config/settings-test.js` which is used when running tests.
 Basically it's a stripped-down config that uses a different database.